An error occurred trying to play the stream. Please reload the page and try again. Close

-Asian investors have become a mainstay of the alternatives space.
+Alongside international investors, Asian investors have become a mainstay of the alternatives space.
 Those with more advanced programmes have built up strong in-house skills and become active co-investors, with direct investment the next priority in select areas.
 For more recent arrivals, the challenge is choosing where and with whom to allocate capital, always conscious of j-curve mitigation.
-Our panellists explain how their approaches are evolving and what managers must do to win favour from Asia.
+Our panellists explain how their approaches are evolving and what managers must do to win favour in the current market.

 Moderated by: Hemal Mirani, Managing Director, HARBOURVEST PARTNERS (ASIA)

 Tanya Carmichael, Managing Director, Global Funds, ONTARIO TEACHERS’ PENSION PLAN

 Kathy Wong, Head of Private Equity and Direct Investment, HONG KONG MONETARY AUTHORITY